 Parkinson’s Disease: Everything You Need to Know About the Neurological Disorder

 Parkinson’s disease is a neurological disorder that affects the central nervous system and causes difficulty moving.
 Its four primary symptoms are tremors, rigidity, postural instabilities, and slowness of movement.
-Parkinson’s disease is a brain degenerative disease that prevents brain neurons from producing dopamine.
-When dopamine levels in the brain fall, the first symptoms of Parkinson’s disease appear.
-Parkinson’s disease is a progressive condition, but the rate of deterioration varies from person to person.
+The actual cause of Parkinson’s disease is unknown, but some cases are inherited.

 What Causes Parkinson’s Disease?